tamilarasan2001/M1_Projectgoal_util/1_Requirements/README.md

 # When
 * when user wants to save time and user wants to reduce manual work and perform task quicky.
 # WHERE
-* There is lot of Bokking tickets and Cancelling tickets happening in theater all over the world.
+* There is lot of Bokking tickets happening in the theater all over the world.
 # HOW
-* This issue can solved by creating a system where we can book tickets,Cancel tickets,Change ticket price,View all booking records.
+* This issue can solved by creating a system where we can select movies and book tickets,View all booking records.
 # DETAILED REQUIREMENTS
 # HIGH LEVEL REQUIREMENTS
 | ID   |              Description                               | Category  |	   Status       |